fredhutchio/concepts_machine_learning/class3.md

 #### Challenge!

-You might have noticed that the second exammple is *almost* identical to yesterdays.
+You might have noticed that the second exammple is *almost* identical to last classes.

 > #### Identifying handwritten letters
 >